Seansa96/Liberation-of-undermine/Liberation of Undermine.md

  * Determine where the Gaols will be dropped ahead of time and keep the floor relatively organized.
 Tanks should know: where to drop their pools, and where to point the Storm Clouds
  * Evenly distribute players in the soaks.
 The tank currently holding the boss should make sure he is NOT in any Gaol soak, or the boss will enrage.
 You want to leave a gap between the Gaols so that people can actually get behind the walls.
 Remember, you touch the walls and the Gaol collapses, and you'll have no way to block the Spears, which can one shot even tanks unless they pop everything.
  * Tanks will swap on each Molten Gold Knuckles, as they'll need to drop pools after.
 I believe at this time, they just need to keep moving to drop pools.
- * Goes without saying, but don't stand in the Gaols after they're made, you take moderate damage if you do.
  * When the Spears go out, make sure each player has their own wall to use to block it.
 Probably can't have everyone use the same one as of current thinking, but testing will reveal...the TRUTH!!!!

 **On Zee Side**